albertometelli/albertometelli.github.io/_pages/about.md

   - /about.html
 ---
 ---
-Since March 2023, I am an Assistant Professor with the Dipartimento di Elettronica, Informazione e Bioingegneria ([DEIB](https://www.deib.polimi.it/)), in the Artificial Intelligence and Robotic Laboratory ([AIRLab](http://airlab.deib.polimi.it/)) of [Politecnico di Milano](https://www.polimi.it/).
+Since March 2023, I am an Assistant Professor of Computer Engineering with the Dipartimento di Elettronica, Informazione e Bioingegneria
+([DEIB](https://www.deib.polimi.it/)), in the Artificial Intelligence and Robotic Laboratory ([AIRLab](http://airlab.deib.polimi.it/)) of [Politecnico di Milano](https://www.polimi.it/).
 In March 2021, I received the  Ph.D. in Information Technology at Politecnico di
 Milano (with honors), defending the dissertation "[Exploiting Environment Configurability in Reinforcement Learning](https://www.politesi.polimi.it/handle/10589/170616)",